-Two men, who are described as Nigerian brothers, are picked up by police in connection with the investigation at O’Hare International Airport in Chicago.
+Two men, who are ultimately identified as Nigerian brothers Abel and Ola Osundairo, are picked up by police in connection with the investigation at O’Hare International Airport in Chicago.
 Smollett’s attorneys later acknowledge that one of the men is Smollett’s personal trainer, who they say had been hired to help the actor prepare for a music video.

 February 14: Smollett opens up about alleged attack—and reacts to some calling it a hoax—on Good Morning America

 Speaking to Robin Roberts on Good Morning America, Smollett says that he was “forever changed” by the attack.

 He adds that he is “pissed off” that some people doubt his version of the attack.

 “It’s not necessarily that you don’t believe that this is the truth.
 You don’t even want to see the truth,” Smollett says.